 - Baking the dough in different pans: One commenter wrote about how she made the cookies as muffins or cookie cups and while that didn’t work out for me with the original version, I LOVE how they came out with the double chocolate version.
 If you don’t feel like using a muffin pan, rolling into balls and baking them like normal cookies works just as well!
 People have also baked the original recipe in an 8×8 pan but I haven’t tried that with this double chocolate version yet.
 If you try it out, I’d love to hear how it goes!

-If you don’t need your cookies to be grain-free, try these gluten-free thin mint cookies from Bless Her Heart Y’all for another delicious chocolate + mint cookie!
+If you don’t need your cookies to be grain-free, try these gluten-free hot cocoa cookies for another Christmas chocolate cookie!
 So what all are you bringing to holiday parties this year?
 I’d love some more ideas!

 Thanks again to Bob’s Red Mill for sponsoring this post!
 As always, all opinions expressed are my own.

 - Yield: 16 cookies or 12 muffin cups